 Fisherton Mill's fascinating history

-Fisherton Mill's historic legacy goes all the way back to 1880, when it was built as a grain mill for William Main & Sons Ltd. Even today, the Mill's high ceilings, original pillars and cast-iron beams stand testament to its proud heritage as a working building.
+Fisherton Mill's historic legacy goes all the way back to 1880, when it was built as a grain mill for William Main & Sons Ltd. Even today, the Mill's high beamed ceilings, original cast-iron pillars, track markings on the wooden floors and fine old pieces of machinery stand testament to its proud heritage as a working building.

-William Main had the Mill built on Fisherton Street to be conveniently situated on the Market House railway siding from the station to the Market House (now the City Library).
-The stables used to house horses and carts are now Fisherton Mill's artists' studios, home to thriving independent businesses.
+William Main had the Mill built on Fisherton Street to be conveniently situated on the Market House railway siding from the station to the Market House in the city.
+The Mill had several functions which included the bulk cleaning of seeds, corn and crushing of other grains together with supplying the company's shop in Salisbury’s market square with smaller retail size quantities of animal feed, seeds and fertilisers.
+These goods were transported by horse and cart.
+The stables in the courtyard are now Fisherton Mill’s thriving studios housing independent businesses.

-The current owners, Michael and Deborah Fox, successfully ran the Gallery Café with the Main brothers, before acquiring it from them in 2005.
-Under the Foxes, Fisherton Mill has become one of Salisbury's most successful small businesses, incorporating the largest independent art gallery in the South West, a gift shop, a multi-award-winning Café and 12 artists' studios, as well as popular crafting workshops and regular arts and crafts exhibitions.
+The current owners, Michael and Deborah Fox, successfully established the Gallery Café at Fisherton Mill in 1995, before going on to acquire the whole property in 2005.
+Under the Foxes, Fisherton Mill has become one of Salisbury's most successful small businesses, representing one of the largest independent arts organisations in the South West with a Gift Shop, Café, fifteen Artists' Studios and an Exhibition Space.

 The Gallery Fisherton Mill Ltd t/a The Gallery